 Dip your toes in the water at the beach

 While we’re talking about diamonds on the beach, one of the most loved New Jersey outdoor activities is visiting the beach.
-As we approach the July 4th holiday almost all New Jersey beaches are staffed with lifeguards and open for swimming.
+As we approach the summer most New Jersey beaches will be staffed with lifeguards and open for swimming.
 Whether you want to visit the free beaches in Atlantic City and Wildwood or travel to another beach on the Jersey Shore you can learn more about beach tags, amenities, and more in our guide to New Jersey beaches.

 Watch a movie under the stars

-This summer, though, we have a whole new way to see movies in New Jersey because drive in movies are back!
-There are SEVEN ways to see New Jersey drive in movies this summer: our permanent drive in theater, pop up drive in theaters, and traditional but one night only township drive in movies.
+This summer, stay tuned as we see drive in movies return again!
+There are lots of ways to see New Jersey drive in movies: our permanent drive in theater, pop up drive in theaters, and traditional but one night only township drive in movies.
 Learn more about each option in our article, New Jersey Drive In Movies ARE Back.

 Drive thru a safari